What is the UKCEH Soil Bank?

 Future development: Our ambition is to combine our current capabilities with advanced analytical scanning facilities to enable cost-effective and high-throughput analysis of incoming soil samples for their rapid characterisation.
 This includes the estimation of soil properties using spectral approaches and measurement of biodiversity using state-of-the-art sequencing genomic technologies.

 Data: The data linked to soil samples curated in the UKCEH Soil Bank are accessible via the Environmental Information Data Centre, with available records going back to 1978.
 Requests for access to samples can be made through an application process which prioritises uses of this finite resource.
-A recently developed online search tool named Soil Bank Explorer enables you to discover the existing soil data and types of land-use that the UKCEH Soil Bank samples cover; and the geographical distribution of those samples.
+An online search tool named Soil Bank Explorer is in development.
+It will enable you to discover the existing soil data and types of land-use that the UKCEH Soil Bank samples cover, and the geographical distribution of those samples.

 Resources and services for users